BynBangsAlts/Java-Decompiler/README.md

 # JDec
 <img width="1920" height="1031" alt="image" src="https://github.com/user-attachments/assets/dbb98d9f-0991-4385-80dc-b77c586ce642" />

-A New Decompiler Whit A Nice Gui Will Be Updated And It will Having More Features
+Just Decompiler Whit Stuff

 # Decompilers
-- Some Stuff Arent Added YET but they will be added Fallback (Not Added Yet)
+- Some Stuff Arent Added YET but they will be added Soon Fallback (Not Added Yet)
         CFR
         VineFlower
-        Procyon (Not Added Yet)
+        Procyon

 # How to Install
-- Just Download the lastest Release And Do java -jar jdec.jar or just double click it
+- Just Download the lastest Release And Open Write this command in Cmd "java -jar jdec.jar" or just double click it

 # Gui And Decompilers ETC